nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-filter-data-in-directory-suggestion.md

 </nuxeo-document-suggestion>
 ```

-You may have noticed we are also using a **Result Formatter** (see the Nuxeo Studio Cookbook link at the end of the page to get more information).
+You may have noticed that we are also using a **Result Formatter** (see the Nuxeo Studio Cookbook link at the end of the page to get more information).

 Then, we create the `AC_SearchTemplates` automation chain: